Open-Source-Compliance/tdosca/README.md

   - <a id="TC03A">[tdosca-tc03a-simplhw](https://github.com/Open-Source-Compliance/tdosca-tc03a-simplhw) :- Java Program with 2 Classes: MIT, but one file licensed under the BSD-2-Clause
   - <a id="TC03b">[tdosca-tc03b-simplhw](https://github.com/Open-Source-Compliance/tdosca-tc03b-simplhw) :- Java Program with 2 Classes: MIT, but one file licensed under the BSD-2-Clause + gradle wrapper (Apache v2)
 - <a id="TC04">[tdosca-tc04-plainhw](https://github.com/Open-Source-Compliance/tdosca-tc04-plainhw) :- Java Program with 3 divergently licensed files: main=MIT, greeter=Apache-v2, tipster=BSD-3CL and 2 foreign subcomponents Log4j and JodaTime which are integrated into the distribution

+  - <a id="TC05">[tdosca-tc05-simplhw](https://github.com/Open-Source-Compliance/tdosca-tc05-simplhw) :- Java Program with 2 Classes: MIT, but one file licensed under the BSD-2-Clause

 * **Planned Test Cases**: